nannou-org/nannou/guide/src/tutorials/basics/draw-a-sketch.md

 ```

 lets us assign a canvas-like datatype to the variable `draw`.
-We can now paint on the this canvas by setting the background to blue.
+We can now paint on this canvas by setting the background to blue.

 ```rust,no_run
 # #![allow(unused_imports)]